ModAstera-K-K/landing-page/README.md

-# ModAstera - AI Solutions Tailored for HealthTech
+# ModAstera - Save 90% on Medical AI Development Costs

-AI Solutions Tailored for HealthTech: From Idea to Deployment in Days | Cheaper than Hiring AI Specialists
+Save 90% on Medical AI Development Costs: Integrated and AI-automated workflow.
+From data preprocessing and annotation to model building and deployment in days.

 ## Setup Instructions